jdanekrh/amqv7-workshop/labs/10-configure-broker.md

 ### bootstrap.xml

 The `bootstrap.xml` file is fairly straight forward and contains a small set of configurations for starting a broker.
 The most important configuration here is the `<server configuration=""/>` element.
 This configuration setting allows us to instruct the bootstrap runtime where the main configuration file is.
-We may opt to keep these configuration settings in a version controlled repository that gets installed into the server where the AMQ7 broker runs independently of how/when the broker gets created.
+We may opt to keep these configuration settings in a version controlled repository that gets installed into the server where the AMQ 7 broker runs independently of how/when the broker gets created.
 Alternatively, if we choose to run our broker in a container environment, we may want to mount in the config files independently of the broker/container.
 The default setting is:

     <server configuration="${artemis.URI.instance}/etc/broker.xml"/>